kontena/kontena/docs/using-kontena/image-registry.md

 # Kontena Image Registry

-Kontena has built-in support for creating private Image Registry.
+Kontena has built-in support for creating a private Image Registry.
 The Image Registry may be used to store Docker images used by your own application.
-Kontena's Image Registry is running in the same infrastructure and private network with your Nodes.
-Therefore, the access to Kontena's Image Registry is not open for public and may be accessed only with [VPN access](vpn-access.md), ensuring you'll have total control over the access control, security and distribution of your images.
+Kontena's Image Registry runs on the same infrastructure and private network as your Nodes.
+Therefore, access to Kontena's Image Registry is not open publicly and may be accessed only by using [VPN access](vpn-access.md).
+This isolation ensures that you will have total control over the access control, security and distribution of your images.
 Kontena Image Registry is based on [Docker Image Registry](https://docs.docker.com/registry/).

 Kontena may be used with any Docker Image Registry.
-Users looking for a zero maintenance, ready-to-go solution are encouraged to check [Docker Hub](https://hub.docker.com/account/signup/) or [Quay](https://quay.io/) who provide a hosted Registry, plus some advanced features.
+Users looking for a zero-maintenance, ready-to-go solution are encouraged to consider [Docker Hub](https://hub.docker.com/account/signup/) or [Quay](https://quay.io/).
+Both of these services provide a hosted registry, as well as some advanced features.

-You should use the Kontena's built-in Image Registry if you want to:
+You should use Kontena's built-in Image Registry if you want to:

-* Have total control where your images are being stored
+* Have total control over where your images are being stored
 * Fully own your images' distribution pipeline
 * Ensure access control and security for your own Docker images

 ## Using Image Registry